-Seattle DOT started implementing asset management in 2007 and adopted a process of continuous improvement and expanded its asset management planning over time.
+Seattle DOT started implementing asset management in 2007.
+Seattle DOT adopted a process of continuous improvement and expanded its asset management planning over time.
 ITS was added as a new asset class to its 2015 Status and Condition Report.
-Seattle DOT includes beacons, Bluetooth/Wi-Fi readers, camera assemblies, the communication network, counters, dynamic message signs, network hubs, radar speed signs, the transportation operations center (TOC), and traffic signal assemblies under its ITS category.
+Seattle DOT includes beacons, Bluetooth/Wi-Fi readers, camera assemblies, the communication network, counters, dynamic message signs, network hubs, radar speed signs, the transportation operations center, and traffic signal assemblies under this category.

-Seattle DOT provides descriptions of good, fair, and poor rating standards for all devices, including physical condition and operational condition categories.
-Performance measures for ITS are included as part of Seattle DOT's Bridging the Gap (BTG) program.
+Seattle DOT provides descriptions of good, fair, and poor rating standards for all devices, and it includes physical condition and operational condition categories.
+Performance measures for traffic signals are included as part of Seattle DOT's Bridging the Gap (BTG) program.
 BTG was conceived as a nine-year levy program (mainly from a parking tax) in response to 35 years of deferred maintenance due to shrinking transportation revenues.
 Seattle DOT gained BTG revenue of more than \$40 million per year from 2007 through 2015 (the year the report was published).
 This revenue also allowed it to further leverage grant funding for infrastructure replacements.

-Table 6 shows some of the ITS performance measures used for the BTG program.
-Additional measures are included in the 2015 Status and Conditions report for each of the device types.
+Table 5 shows some of the traffic signal and ITS performance measures used for the BTG program.
+Additional measures are included in the 2015 Status and Conditions report for each device type.

-Policy Goal/Performance Measure 2014 Planned 2014 Results 2015 Planned Goal Met % of TOC downtime due to planned maintenance 0.01% NA 0.01% • Traffic Signal Assemblies-% of downtime due to planned maintenance 0.01% NA 0.01% Traffic signal assembly maintenance events 779 779 770 •
+Policy Goal/Performance Measure 2014 Planned 2014 Results 2015 Planned Goal Met % of Transportation Operations Center downtime due to planned maintenance 0.01% N/A 0.01% • Traffic Signal Assemblies-% of downtime due to planned maintenance 0.01% N/A 0.01% Traffic signal assembly maintenance events 779 779 770 •

-Table 6.
+Table 5.
 Seattle Department of Transportation asset measures and results.

-Seattle DOT's program is an example of good asset management planning for ITS assets and traffic signals for two key reasons: (1) it includes a mature, regularly monitored, and reported set of performance measures for ITS assets and signals; and (2) it relies on performance measures to demonstrate progress to a public audience and make the case for funding, or at least make a clear link between investment in various assets and the performance outcomes.
+Seattle DOT's program is an example of good asset management planning for signals and ITS for two key reasons: (1) it includes a mature, regularly monitored and reported set of performance measures for ITS and signals; and (2) it relies on the performance measures to demonstrate progress to a public audience and make the case for funding, or at least make a clear link between investment in various assets and the performance outcomes.